Hometown: Greater Seattle Area

 I'm always open to trying suggestions.
 At the moment I use Sally Hansen's Instant Cuticle Remover and have used it for about two years consistently.
 I cannot live without Vapid Nail Sauce (it is worth every penny, seriously...).
 Currently I have been using Vapid cuticle oil.
 I love Vapid Body Cream and it is a lifesaver without being greasy.

 That's a virtually impossible question.
 (Peeks in Helmers.)
 Yes, that is a virtually impossible question.

 What are your favorite topcoats and basecoats?

-I'm always willing to try something new, but my current favorite topcoat is SuperChic Lacquer's Marvel Liquid Macro Top Coat.
-My favorite basecoats are Butter London's Nail Foundation Flawless Basecoat, Zoya's Naked Manicure Naked Base, and Nailtiques Formula 2.
+I'm always willing to try something new, but my current favorite topcoats are SuperChic Lacquer's Marvel Liquid Macro Top Coat, Vapid Lacquer's Get Your Shine On! quick dry topcoat and their Onward Through the Fog matte topcoat, and KBShimmer's Clearly On Top.
+My favorite basecoats are Zoya's Naked Manicure Naked Base, and Nailtiques Formula 2.